NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 19.md

 When Jesus saw his mother and the disciple he loved standing there, he said to his mother, **"Woman, here is your son."**

 ###### 27
-Then he said to the disciple, **"Here is your mother."** And from that hour the disciple took her into his home.The Finished Work of Jesus
+Then he said to the disciple, **"Here is your mother."** And from that hour the disciple took her into his home.

+### The Finished Work of Jesus

 ###### 28
 After this, when Jesus knew that everything was now finished that the Scripture might be fulfilled, he said, **"I'm thirsty."**